Akshit8/my-docker/README.md

 - a new container is created running a bash process in isolation to the system.
 - `Running [/bin/bash] as 279518` means our bash process running in the container has a **pid** of 279518 on host, while `Running [/bin/bash] as 1` is the **pid** of the same process inside our container.
-- both `root@maverick` and hostname command tells us that hostname of our container is maverick, that is passed as *systemcall* by our Go program.
+- both `root@maverick` and hostname command tells us that hostname of our container is maverick, that is passed as *system call* by our Go program.
 - running `ps` return only the process running inside our container and has no information about other system processes.
 - since we mounted the `root dir` of our host machine as `Chroot` of our container, upon running `ls` we can see all those root files.